vinzalfaro/personal-finance-dashboard/README.md

-# Personal Finance App
+# Personal Finance Dashboard

 ## Project Overview
-The Personal Finance App extracts expenditure data from Bluecoins and creates a dashboard to aid in budgeting and financial management.
+The Personal Finance Dashboard extracts expenditure data from Bluecoins and creates a dashboard to aid in budgeting and financial management.
 Bluecoins is an expense tracking app that allows export of data in CSV format.
-The Personal Finance App takes this file or any other file with the same CSV format to generate analytics.
+The Personal Finance Dashboard takes this file or any other file with the same CSV format to generate analytics.

 ## Project Snapshots